shivannis/xandr-docs-public/xandr-docs/finance/buyer-auction-service-charge-mechanics.md

 ---
-title: Microsoft Invest - Buyer Auction Service Charge Mechanics
+title: Finance - Buyer Auction Service Charge Mechanics
-description: In this article, understand what Buyer Auction Service Charge (BASC) is, how it is calculated, and how it is charged by Microsoft Advertising. ms.date: 10/28/2023 ms.custom: finance
+description: In this article, understand how Buyer Auction Service Charge (BASC) is calculated. ms.date: 10/28/2023 ms.custom: finance
 ---

-# Microsoft Invest - Buyer auction service charge mechanics
+# Finance - Buyer auction service charge mechanics

 When purchasing inventory with Microsoft Advertising, the buyer may be charged the Buyer Auction Service Charge (BASC) specified in its contract.
 BASC is quoted as a percentage of Media Cost.
 Microsoft Advertising can apply this charge in one of two ways, either as a fee or a deduction.
 Which of the two is being used will be specified in the contract.